-Changing your legal name isn’t something you do very often, so when it’s time to change your name on your credit cards, you may not have a clue where to start.
+Changing your legal name isn’t something you do very often, so when it’s time to change your name on your credit cards, you may not know where to start.
 You might change your name after getting married or divorced.
-Some adults legally change their names either taking their father or mother’s last name.
-Or, some people even change the name given to them at birth to a name that better suits them.
+Some adults legally change their names to their father or mother’s last name.
+Some people change the name given to them at birth to a name that better suits them or as part of a gender transition.
 Once you’ve gone through the legal process of changing your name, you’ll also need to change your name on your credit cards.

 For a major name change, you may need to call or send documentation to change your name on a credit card.
 The process can be time-consuming depending on the number of credit cards you have.
 Before you change your name on your credit cards, you’ll have to legally change your name on your Social Security card and your driver’s license.

 Before You Call Your Credit Card Issuer

 Changing your name on your Social Security card requires you to send an application and documents to the Social Security Administration.

 In the past, you were able to go to your local Social Security office in person, but during the COVID-19 pandemic, you can only make an in-person appointment if you need to update your Social Security card to qualify for health benefits or other assistance, file your taxes, or apply for housing.